bain-cs110/bain-cs110.github.io/pages/syllabus.md

       </tr>
   </tbody>
 </table>

-> Please note that this syllabus is subject to change prior to Jan 3, 2024.
+> Please note that this syllabus is subject to change prior to March 26, 2024.
+> <mark>Reminder</mark>: Tuesday, March 25th is a <a href="https://www.registrar.northwestern.edu/calendars/northwestern-monday.html">Northwestern Monday</a>!

 ## About the Course
 CS 110 is meant as an introduction to the key ideas of computer programming and assumes no prior programming knowledge.
 In this course, we'll use the programming language Python with two goals: first, we want to give you a sense of the kinds of creative activities, both directed problem-solving and creative pursuits, that programming can support; and two, we want to introduce you to the fundamental constructs (and associated skills and techniques) of computer programming.